A visa is required. We can assist in processing this document.

-The Tourist e-Visa costs 50 USD.
-Additionally, there is a service fee of 20 USD for standard processing.
-For rush processing and super rush processing the service fee is 50 USD and 80 USD, respectively.
+The Tourist e-Visa costs USD 50.00.
+Additionally, there is a service fee of USD 25.00 for standard processing.
+For rush processing and super rush processing the service fee is USD 55.00 and USD 85.00, respectively.

 It depends on the processing time you choose.
 We offer three options:

 - Super Rush Processing: 12 hours

-The Myanmar tourist e-Visa is valid for 90 days after issue.
+The Myanmar tourist e-Visa is valid for 90 days after today.
 This means you must enter Myanmar within 90 days after today.
 It is a single entry visa and allows for a maximum stay of 28 days Total.

 Applicant’s passport should have at least 6-months validity from the time of entry into Myanmar and at least one blank page.